exasol/virtual-schemas/jdbc-adapter/doc/development/developing_a_dialect.md

 # How To Develop and Test a Dialect
 This page describes how you can develop and semi-automatically test a dialect for the JDBC adapter.
-The framework for testing a dialect is still work in progress.

 ## Content